Ben Affleck, Jennifer Garner Remain Committed To Their Children Despite Divorce

 “They both have done things they’re not proud of and in no way was Ben a shining husband, but there are a lot of things that go into a marriage and a split.
 They put together their plans and goals, in terms of their friendship and their relationship, and they’re doing just that.
 Whatever this new normal that they created for their family is, they’re doing it.”

-Affleck and Garner remain to be in good terms with each other.
+Affleck and Garner remain in good terms with each other.
 As established, they have been spotted together — with and without the children — on numerous occasions.
 They still live in the same house, frequently went on trips with their three children, and were even spotted voting together.

 Last month, Affleck commended Garner for being a great mother to their three children during his appearance on The Ellen DeGeneres Show.